 where $a \ge 0$ governs the degree of spillovers, e.g. the degree to which others' ideas are relevant or can be appropriated for use.
-We choose this form of spillover to cleanly illustrate how financial frictions interacts with the positive externality.
+We choose this form of spillovers to cleanly illustrate how financial frictions interacts with the positive externality.
+These spillovers are used to conduct our policy analysis in Section 8.